uQr/cordova-docs/Readme.md

 # Visual Studio Tools for Apache Cordova
 This repository contains a set of documents and tutorials for the **Visual Studio 2015** release of **[Tools for Apache Cordova](http://aka.ms/cordova).** The official site for Visual Studio 2015 documentation is hosted on **[taco.visualstudio.com](http://taco.visualstudio.com)**, and any content changes in the current repository will be updated there as well.

+Microsoft's partnership with the Apache Cordova open-source project means that we aren't in it alone.
+We are a part of the larger Cordova community, and that commitment to the community comes through the products we build and the documentation we upkeep.
+We invite you to be part of our [community](http://taco.visualstudio.com).
+Try building your [first cross-platform mobile app](http://taco.visualstudio.com/en-us/docs/get-started-first-mobile-app/) in Visual Studio, give back to the next set of new users in [StackOverflow](http://stackoverflow.com/questions/tagged/visual-studio-cordova), [contribute to our documentation](http://taco.visualstudio.com/en-us/docs/cordova-docs-contributing/), and share the Cordova glory!

 **Note that, with the exception of known issues, this documentation does not apply to Visual Studio 2013 CTPs.**

 <a name="tutorials"></a>